walonCode/taskify/README.md

 2. **Install dependencies:**
    - For the backend:
      ```bash
-     cd backend
+     cd server
      npm install
      ```
    - For the frontend:
      ```bash
-     cd ../frontend
+     cd ../client
      npm install
      ```

 3. **Set up environment variables:**
-   - Create a `.env` file in the `backend` directory with the following content:
+   - Create a `.env` file in the `server` directory with the following content:
      ```env
      DATABASE_URI=""
      ACCESS_TOKEN_SECRET=""